leonli2/Discord-Typing-Bot/README.md

 !type wiki [topic] -> Sends a snippet of a wikipedia article summary of the given topic to type.<br/>

 # Note
-In the case where the user just types "!type", the program will default to doing "!type wiki programming".
+In the case where the user does not type a command or topic, the program will default to using "wiki" as the command and "programming" as the topic.